csswizardry/csswizardry.github.com/_posts/2016-10-15-pure-css-content-filter.md

 ### Awkward Page Jumps

-There was another problem I was having that I managed to sovle pretty painlessly.
+There was another problem I was having that I managed to solve pretty painlessly.
 Because we’re linking to fragment identifiers, the page would awkwardly jump around if the content was long enough to cause the page to scroll.
 The solution was a one-line fix.